57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![charge-etherscan](./charge-etherscan.png)

 ### Send Multiple Transactions Using the AA Wallet
-Since the AA wallet sends transactions using calldata, we only need to construct the corresponding calldata for the operations we want to perform to initiate multiple actions within a single transaction (tx).
+Since the AA wallet sends transactions using calldata, we only need to construct the corresponding calldata for the operations we want to perform to initiate multiple actions within a single transaction (TX).

 **txSample.ts**
 ```ts